ICB-DCM/parPE/doc/petab_model_import.md

 NOTE: This workflow is to be simplified and converted to a configurable [Snakemake-based](https://snakemake.readthedocs.io/en/stable/) workflow.
 A scaffold is provided in [../snakemake/](../snakemake/).
-As for the overall project: contributions are welcome.

 ## Notation